paultopia/conlaw_casebook/spring-2022-iteration/31a-freespeech.md

 ### Kinds of regulation

 On to the "what kind of regulation" question.
 A few categories here too.

-First, government speech and government funding.
-We'll actually cover that in the first case of this module, Rust v.
-Sullivan, so I'll hold that discussion until we cover the case.
-When reading the case, look out for how the Court distinguishes between government funding and viewpoint discriminatory regulations; that's the part I want to focus on in class.
+#### Government speech (and money)

+Typically, the government gets to control its own speech, and can say, e.g., "when you're taking this money, you can't use it to make a case for the opposite of the policy that we're trying to subsidize.
+(Though there are some limits.)
+The leading case here is Rust v.
+Sullivan, 500 U.S. 173 (1991), which upheld a restriction on federally funded family planning clinics prohibiting them (basically when they were working on the federal dime) from suggesting that their patients get abortions.

 #### Compelled speech